Module 4. Linmipaw: Gender and Spirituality

 Even though the existence of a babaylan was not mentioned during this projects’ oral literature retrieval, the Allukoy is even more powerful than a babaylan.
 She is a fairy goddess, a nature spirit with an elevated status, worshiped by the Ifiallig.
 She lived in an enchanted parallel universe concealed by magical rocks.
 Being an immortal goddess, Linmipaw did not have a choice when she propositioned him.
 However, his status also ascended after his union with the Allukoy.
 He became an immortal nature god whom hunters revered with sacrificial pig offerings.

 Many indigenous people in the Philippines now practice Catholicism, a religion introduced by the Spanish colonizers in the 16th Century.
-While Christianity have greatly influenced their belief and value system, the Catholic church still had to deal with their intrinsic perception of power.
-This is based on their indigenous knowledge of the natural environment such as the forests and the ocean where supernatural power resides.
+While Christianity has greatly influenced their belief and value system, the Catholic church still had to deal with their intrinsic perception of power, based on their indigenous knowledge of the natural environment such as the forests and the ocean where supernatural power resides.
 Spiritual energy manifests itself in inanimate objects as well as in supreme beings, nature spirits, enchantresses (fairies), supernatural creatures and especially ancestral spirits who live in a parallel dimension.

 Apor – hunting lodge